johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## January 10, 2025

-Microsoft has released the latest **Microsoft  Edge Stable Channel (Version 131.0.2903.147)** that incorporates the latest updates of the Chromium project.
-For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).
+Microsoft has released the latest **Microsoft  Edge Stable Channel (Version 131.0.2903.146 and Version 131.0.2903.147)** that incorporates the latest updates of the Chromium project.

-## January 10, 2025

-Microsoft has released the latest **Microsoft  Edge Stable Channel (Version 131.0.2903.146)** that incorporates the latest updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## December 12, 2024